 There are five mandatory headgear accessories that you need to take on your Kilimanjaro climb.

-Below we have provided detailed descriptions on each as well as set out some specific brand recommendations.
+Below I've provided detailed descriptions on each as well as set out some specific brand recommendations.

-Once you've read this article see our complete Kilimanjaro equipment list, and our guide to trekking Kilimanjaro.
+Once you've read this article see my complete Kilimanjaro equipment list, and my guide to trekking Kilimanjaro.

 You are going to want to have a good hat with you for the climb to protect your face from sun burn and keep your head cool.